 Tea tree oil may help with certain conditions that can cause dry eyes, such as blepharitis and meibomian gland dysfunction (MGD).
 However, there is limited scientific research to prove this.
-Here is what the research says.

 Tea tree oil is antimicrobial and anti-inflammatory, so it may help treat certain eye conditions.
 Treating these conditions may reduce their symptoms, ultimately resulting in less dryness.

 This article discusses whether tea tree oil is good and safe for dry eyes, how it works, how to use it, and what to do if it gets into the eyes.

 Although research suggests essential oils may have some health benefits, it is important to remember that the Food and Drug Administration (FDA) does not monitor or regulate the purity or quality of these oils.
 A person should talk with a healthcare professional before using essential oils and research the quality of a particular brand’s products.
 It is also important to always do a patch test before trying a new essential oil.